For a printable copy of this week's Takeaway menu, please click here

 Tales from the Locked Down Kitchen

-As I am writing this, we are coming to the end of a quite different year here at the club.
-One nobody could have ever imagined way back last February.
+Last year was, understandably, a very different year at the club.
+One nobody ever could have imagined way back last February.

 As the events unfolded, it became clear the way the club had operated in the past was no longer a feasible option to us, so with most of the staff furloughed, the house committee, Lyn and myself got together to come up with a plan to maintain a level of Club activity, through a catering service available for the membership.